-A Medicare Prescription Drug Plan is an insurance policy that covers take-home drugs prescribed by a doctor.
+A Medicare Prescription Drug plan (PDP) is an insurance policy that covers take-home drugs prescribed by a doctor.
 Out-of-pocket costs usually apply.

 Private insurance companies sell these plans, following approval by Medicare.
 Most PDPs include coverage for commonly prescribed medications.

 This article takes an in-depth look at PDPs, or Medicare Part D. It explores coverage options, costs, rules, and exclusions.